mdnurahmed/leetcode-Count-Submatrices-With-All-Ones/README.md

        [1,1,0]]
 #### Output: 13
 #### Explanation:
-There are 6 rectangles of side 1x1.
+There are 6 rectangles/submatrices of side 1x1.
-There are 2 rectangles of side 1x2.
+There are 2 rectangles/submatrices of side 1x2.
-There are 3 rectangles of side 2x1.
+There are 3 rectangles/submatrices of side 2x1.
 There is 1 rectangle of side 2x2.
 There is 1 rectangle of side 3x1.
-Total number of rectangles = 6 + 2 + 3 + 1 + 1 = 13.
+Total number of rectangles/submatrices = 6 + 2 + 3 + 1 + 1 = 13.

 ### Example 2:
 #### Input: